J.T. Realmuto’s 3-run homer helps Phillies beat Yankees 5-4

 Deolis Guerra (1-0) tossed a scoreless fifth for the win and Pivetta went two innings.
 Jose Alvarez got two outs in the eighth around a double by Giancarlo Stanton, and manager Joe Girardi called on his closer to face the red-hot Judge, who came in to pinch-hit for Brett Gardner.

-With Stanton on third, Neris fanned Judge swinging at a splitter.
-Judge hit seven homers in the previous eight games.
+Neris was happy his manager didn’t ask him to intentionally walk Judge in that spot.

+“No matter if it’s Judge or another hitter, you have a chance,” Neris said.
+“Joe showed confidence in me and I wanted to attack him.”

 Neris gave up a consecutive singles to pinch-hitter DJ LeMahieu and Mike Tauchman with two outs in the ninth before retiring Luke Voit on a deep fly to right-center for his second save.

+“He fits the description perfectly,” Eflin said of Neris.
+“He’s a fiery guy and he wants the ball.”

 The Phillies split the four-game, home-and-home series against the team that Girardi managed for 10 seasons, winning three AL East titles and one World Series.